 - a biography, resume or curriculum vitae.

-The description and statement should be no longer than two double-spaced typewritten pages.
-The application must also include a letter of recommendation from the applicant’s research supervisor.
+The description and statement should be no longer than two double-spaced typewritten pages each.

 About H.H.
 Dow